Eve Kosofsky Sedgwick papers, 1945-2013

 -

-The Eve Kosofsky Sedgwick papers are arranged into the following series: Duke Office Files, Correspondence, Works by Eve Kosofsky Sedgwick, Works About Eve Kosofky Sedgwick, Subject and Research Files, Events and Conferences, Teaching Materials, Personal Materials, and Audio Visual Materials.
+The Eve Kosofsky Sedgwick papers are arranged into the following series: Duke Office Files, Correspondence, Works by Eve Kosofsky Sedgwick, Works About Eve Kosofky Sedgwick, Subject and Research Files, Events and Conferences, Teaching Materials, Personal Materials, Audio Visual Materials, and the Adam J. Frank Addition.

 The Duke Office Files materials were created during Sedgwick's time in Durham from 1988-1997, and had been held at Duke since 2008.
 The remainder and bulk of the collection was transferred to Duke in 2019.
 The order and folder titles of both accessions have largely been preserved.